Certified Energy Advisors

 Principal Energy Advisor

-Nigel earned his technology MBA twenty years ago projecting the future of BC’s electric grid, electricity markets, and BC Hydro from technological, market transformation, and climate change forces.
+Nigel earned his technology management MBA twenty years ago projecting the future of BC’s electricity grid, our energy-affected industries, and BC Hydro from the intersecting forces of new technology adoption, energy market transformation, and climate change.

 Nigel worked with Canada’s first independent small hydro developer, Regional Power, contributing to its UNESCO award-winning standard for improved development practice in previously industrialized watersheds with fish habitat recovery and enhancement, visual quality standards, and full-lifecycle First Nations participation and benefits.

-Nigel helped launch BC’s wind industry solving BC Hydro’s reluctance to accept large wind farms onto the grid by transferring and adapting Danish wind-hydro grid-integration technology to BC’s storage-hydro-dominant generator pool.
+Nigel helped launch BC’s wind industry by solving BC Hydro’s reluctance to accept large reactive wind farms onto the grid by transferring and adapting Danish wind-hydro grid-integration technology to upgrade system operations for BC’s highly dispatchable hydro-dominant generator pool.
 Later he led development of award-winning, patented wave energy converter technology, and was instrumental in establishing NRCan & Nova Scotia’s world-renowned FORCE Minas Passage Tidal Turbine demonstration centre, and NRCan’s West Coast Wave Initiative with the University of Victoria which collects wave resource data and provides surfers with online swell forecasts.

 With Site C and LNG bearing down, Nigel entered the residential energy efficiency market in 2011 when with BC Hydro as the project counterparty, he led the conversion of four remote First Nation communities relying on diesel generation with electrical and structural retrofits to 110 residential and community buildings, re-certifying them all to National Building Code & BC Electrical Code, and connecting them to the grid.